liviaerxin/cmake-package-app/README.md

-# A CMake Example to Package Standalone Application in Windows, OSX
+# CMake + CPack Standalone Application on Windows, OSX

+Package a standalone and relocatable application on Windows and OSX

-A streamline workflow to demonstrate how CMake helps to build, install and package an relocatable executable in windows, osx.
+A streamline workflow demonstrate how CMake helps to build, install and package an relocatable executable in windows, osx.

-Tags:
+Keys:

 - CMake
 - CPack